-This opinion piece caught our eye . . . as it is interesting how similar these “crowdfunding fails” are to the prescription for a failed capital or major gifts campaign.
+It is interesting to observe the similarities of crowdfunding and major gift pitfalls.
+This opinion piece highlights “crowdfunding fails” which in our experience are similar to a prescription for a failed capital or major gifts campaign.
 Some of the terminology is a little different, but consider how a comparison between the importance of a video to crowdfunding can be made to the importance of a strong and defensible case for support that is presented by recognized and respected volunteer leaders.
 Can you identify any others?

 5 Reasons Why Nonprofit Crowdfunding Campaigns Fail

 Guest post by Vipin Shri, Marketing Manager at CauseVox.